Chinese ‘personal shoppers’ gather for daigou forums

 Only products that have been certified to carry the green-and-gold Australian Made, Australian Grown kangaroo trade mark can be featured on the directory, which showcases more than 20,000 products.

-Independent research shows the green-and-gold kangaroo logo which the organisation administers and promotes enhances product appeal for Chinese consumers, of which 69% can correctly identify Australia as the country of origin when citing it.*
+Independent research shows the green-and-gold kangaroo logo which the organisation administers and promotes enhances product appeal for Chinese consumers, of which 69% can correctly identify Australia as the country of origin when sighting it.*

-Australian Made Campaign Chief Executive, Ian Harrison, says diagou represent a unique business opportunity for Australia’s growers and manufacturers, and it is important for businesses to recognise their role in brand building in China.
+Australian Made Campaign Chief Executive, Ian Harrison, says daigou represent a unique business opportunity for Australia’s growers and manufacturers, and it is important for businesses to recognise their role in brand building in China.